 “In the past five to 10 years, things have really changed,” Brent Willin said.
 “It’s allowing us to do a lot more on-farm research ourselves.”

-The farm leans on its high-speed internet access in different ways, he said, from using freshly updated data to manage the effects of last spring’s exceptionally wet weather on its soil to remotely uploading prescriptions to the farm’s planter, even while it’s operating.
-Farm managers used to walk USB sticks out to the planter, he said.
+The farm relies on its high-speed internet access in different ways, he said, from using freshly updated data to manage the effects of last spring’s exceptional wet weather on its soil to remotely uploading prescriptions to the farm’s planter, even while it’s operating.
+Farm managers used to walk USB sticks out to their equipment, he said.
+No more.

 “The acceleration in technology is quite impressive,” he said.

 Asked how they got high-speed access, R.C.
-Willin said the farm, just a few miles over the Maryland-Delaware border, was able to get buy from Delmarva Wifi, a Chestertown, Md., provider that services much of Maryland’s Eastern Shore — and small, western pockets of Delaware close to the border.
-Willin Farms was able to get service only because it could affix a receiver atop its giant grain elevator.
+Willin said the farm, just a few miles over the Maryland-Delaware border, was able to buy from Delmarva Wifi, a Chestertown, Md., provider that services much of Maryland’s Eastern Shore — and small, western pockets of Delaware close to the border.
+Willin Farms was able to receive service only because it affixed a receiver atop its large grain elevator.

 “We had to have it,” R.C.
 Willin said.

 The state plans to prioritize low-cost internet service for low-income families while funding rural broadband grant programs to entice private sector providers.
 Carney said he hopes to eliminate the state’s remaining broadband “deserts” by 2020.
 About $1.3 million in state money will be used to complete the program, in addition to substantial local government dollars.

 “That will help all Delawareans connect and compete in a new economy, and help move our entire state forward,” he said.